Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

 Unlike previous versions of \textsc{SecDec}, \textsc{pySecDec} relies on open-source software only.
 It performs the automated factorization of dimensionally regulated poles in Feynman and more general parametric integrals and the subsequent numerical evaluation of the finite coefficients.

-The algebraic part of the program is written in the form of python modules allowing for a very flexible usage.
-An optimized C++ code is generated using the program \textsc{FORM} \cite{Vermaseren:2000nd,Kuipers:2013pba}, leading to a faster numerical convergence with respect to previous versions of the program.
+The algebraic part of the program is written in the form of Python modules, allowing for very flexible usage.
+An optimized {\tt C++} code is generated using the program \textsc{FORM} \cite{Vermaseren:2000nd,Kuipers:2013pba}, leading to faster numerical convergence with respect to previous versions of the program.
 To facilitate the integration itself, the program is linked to the publicly available \textsc{Cuba} library \cite{Hahn:2004fe,Agrawal:2011tm,Hahn:2014fua}.
 For one-dimensional integrals, the integrator \textsc{CQuad} contained in the GNU scientific library \cite{Gough:2009:GSL:1538674} can be used.
-An overview of the operational sequence is depicted in Fig.~\ref{fig:flowchart}.
-The generated files can be used as an integral library which can be interfaced with user-specific codes, e.g., for the evaluation of matrix elements.
+An overview of the operational sequence is depicted in \Fref{fig:flowchart}.
+The generated files can be used as an integral library, which can be interfaced with user-specific codes, \eg for the evaluation of matrix elements.

-Further new features in \textsc{pySecDec}: \begin{enumerate} \item[$\bullet$] The evaluation of multiple integrals or even amplitudes is now possible, using the generated C++ library. \item[$\bullet$] The treatment of numerators of loop integrals is more flexible.
-Numerators can be defined in terms of contracted Lorentz vectors or inverse propagators or a combination of both.
+\textsc{pySecDec} has further new features. \begin{itemize} \item The evaluation of multiple integrals or even amplitudes is now possible, using the generated {\tt C++} library. \item The treatment of numerators of loop integrals is more flexible.
+Numerators can be defined in terms of contracted Lorentz vectors, inverse propagators, or a combination of both.